 In September 2020, the China National Medical Products Administration (NMPA) Center for Drug Evaluation (CDE) granted IND approval for uproleselan (APL-106) enabling the initiation of a Phase 1 pharmacokinetics and tolerability study and includes acceptance of a Phase 3 bridging study of APL-106 in combination with chemotherapy in relapsed/refractory AML.
 In January 2021, APL-106 was granted Breakthrough Therapy Designation from the China NMPA CDE for the treatment of relapsed/refractory AML.
+In March 2021, Apollomics enrolled the first patient in the Phase 1 study.

 In June 2020, we entered into a clinical supply agreement with Apollomics under which we will manufacture and supply uproleselan product to Apollomics at agreed upon prices.
 Apollomics has the option to begin manufacture after appropriate material transfer requirements are met.
-During the six months ended June 30, 2021, we recognized \$1.1 million in revenue from the sale of clinical supplies to Apollomics under the clinical supply agreement.
+During the nine months ended September 30, 2021, we recognized \$1.1 million in revenue from the sale of clinical supplies to Apollomics under the clinical supply agreement.